VRibeiro01/BA_V_Ribeiro/README.md

 3. Configure the simulation if necessary.
 Click here for detailed information on the configuration options of the model: [Model Configuration Options](RefugeeSimulation/README.md)
 4. The simulation outputs are created in the RefugeeSimulation/Model/Validation folder.
 You can analyse the output files as you wish or run them through the Jupyter Notebook designated for analysis.
-   For more information on the available Jupyter Notebooks, click here: [Jupyter Notebooks Guide](Notebooks/README.md) Details on simulation output files can be found in the following section.<\br>
+   For more information on the available Jupyter Notebooks, click here: [Jupyter Notebooks Guide](Notebooks/README.md)

+   Details on simulation output files can be found in the following section.

 ## Simulation Output